-The Sowers, decided it wasn’t worth the time and hassle and opted to role some of their deposit over until the next month.
-After all it was their hard earned money, why should the government be able to tell them how much they can or can’t deposit into their own account?
+The Sowers, decided it wasn’t worth the time and hassle and opted to roll some of their deposit over until the next month.
+After all it was their hard-earned money, why should the government be able to tell them how much they can or can’t deposit into their own account?
 The Feds had no warrant, no reason to suspect the Sowers were involved in terrorist activities and no reason to suspect that they were laundering money.
 But thanks to the “Bank Secrecy Act” that was passed shortly after 9/11, none of that seems to matter.
 In fact, it seems the Feds can do just about anything they want with your money.

 According to the ACT:

 A bank must file a Currency Transaction Report for each transaction in currency (deposit, withdrawal, exchange, or other payment or transfer) of more than $10,000 by, through, or to the bank.
 Multiple currency transactions totaling more than $10,000 during any one business day are treated as a single transaction if the bank has knowledge that they are by or on behalf of the same person.